Fallen London - Firmament Recap

 The Regard of the Dawnseeker, The Admiration of a Duchess, and The Hopes of a Shepherd: These all track how your crew are feeling about you.
 There are a few mutually exclusive points (e.g., going with Tatterdemalion's plan gives you a point of Dawnseeker regard, but declining his plan gives you Duchess admiration).
 These have a few "spends" in the current slew of chapters; predominantly, if you would like to exert your will over theirs, you can spend their friendship points to get the outcome you prefer.
 These are scattered throughout, and while not always signposted, usually pretty clear.
 Weirdly, these are all hidden, so you won't find them in your "Self" tab.

 Menial Decision: Tracks whether you had the Last Duchess' attendants stay (as the Duchess orders) or if you countermanded her and told them to go.
-Impacts a small scene after being rescued, but also seems to have changed their opinion of you - it's possible this might come up in Ch.
-4.
+Impacts a small scene after being rescued, but also seems to have changed their opinion of you.
+It also comes back in Ch.
+4; David is having severe doubts about presenting his writings, and if you had them obey the Duchess, you can warn David that his fears are well founded.

 Vulgatis: Tracks whether you convinced the Vulgate who accosts you in Ch.
 1 to escape, or simply left it to its fate.
 No use, yet.